buttonsrtoys/mvvm_plus/README.md

 # Example
 (The source code for the package example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)

-A variation on the common Flutter counter project.

 This example increments a number (0, 1, 2, ...) and a letter character (a, b, c, ...) using a single increment floating action button (FAB) that toggles between incrementing the number and the letter.
 When the FAB displays "+1" a press increments the number and when it displays "+a" the